dodevops/socko/README.md

 For this to work, instead of setting a cartridge name, do something like this:

-    {{<< COLLECT:SCOPE:CARTRIDGE-REGEXP >>}}
+    {{<< COLLECT:SCOPE:TYPE:NAME >>}}

-The cartridge name is prefixed with "COLLECT:", a scope and is actually a regular expression to match cartridge files.
+If the cartridge name starts with "COLLECT:", SOCKO! understands it as a cartridge collector directive.

+This directive has the following parts, separated by a ":".

-The scope defines how many levels SOCKO! will scan for matching cartridge files.
+* SCOPE: The scope defines how many levels SOCKO! will scan for matching cartridge files.
 The value 0 only scans the current node.
-If a file can not be matched, no output is produced and the directive is just removed from the file.

   The value 1 will also scan the parent node and so on.
   Specifying a "-" as the value will scan the complete hierarchy, up to the root node.
+* TYPE: There are different matching types available:
+    * R: The parameter NAME is a regular expression, that has to match the available cartridge names
+    * G: The parameter NAME is a glob expression, that has to match the available cartridge names
+* NAME: expression, based on the TYPE-parameter

+If there are no matches, the directive is simply removed from the output file.

-## Excluding cartridges
+## Ignoring cartridges

-If you'd like to exclude specific cartridges (and thus leaving the part of the socket file empty), you can add one or more "--exclude" parameters together with cartridge file names.
+If you'd like to exclude specific cartridges (and thus leaving the part of the socket file empty), you can add one or more "--ignore" parameters together with cartridge file names.

+You can also specify to exclude cartridges in a specific node by prefixing that node with <NODENAME>: like this:

+    node socko.js --ignore nodeA:dynamic_txt_content1 (...)

 ## Requirements